Jesus Rebukes Peter

 From Mark

 31He then began to teach them that the Son of Man must suffer many things and be rejected by the elders, chief priests and teachers of the law, and that he must be killed and after three days rise again.
 32He spoke plainly about this, and Peter took him aside and began to rebuke him.
-33But when Jesus turned and looked at his disciples, he rebuked Peter.
+Mark 8:31-3233But when Jesus turned and looked at his disciples, he rebuked Peter.
 "Get behind me, Satan!" he said.
 "You do not have in mind the things of God, but the things of men."
-(Mark 8:31-33 NIV)
+Mark 8:33

 Background